 PJM defines the demand curve for nonsynchronized reserve, and PJM defines the supply curve based on nonemergency generation resources that are available to provide energy and can start in 10 minutes or less.
 Since nonsynchronized reserve is considered a lower quality product than synchronized reserve, its clearing price is less than or equal to the synchronized reserve market clearing price.
-In most market intervals, the nonsynchronized reserve market clearing price is \$0 per MWh.
+In most market intervals, under usual circumstances, the nonsynchronized reserve market clearing price (NSRMCP) is \$0 per MWh.
+However, due to PJM's increase of the synchronized reserve reliability requirement, there has been an increase in the number of intervals with nonzero NSRMCPs.
+For example, in 2024, over 60 percent of intervals had a nonzero NSRMCP.

 PJM uses nonsynchronized reserve when PJM calls nonsynchronized reserve events and when PJM calls specific nonsynchronized reserve resources to respond to synchronized reserve events.
-There were no nonsynchronized reserve events in 2024.
+There were no nonsynchronized reserve events in the first three months of 2025.